openhealthcare/opal/doc/docs/reference/pathways.md

 ## Step

-Steps are a single section within a form
+Steps are a single section within a form, and can be instances of either `opal.models.Subrecord` or `pathway.Step` subclasses.
+You can use both types of Step in a given Pathway.

+More detail on Steps is given in the [Guides section on Pathways](../guides/pathways.md)

 ## HelpTextStep

 A Step subclass with help text to the side of the form